Contexter/FountainAI/README.md

 **FountainAI** is designed to manage story elements such as scripts, characters, actions, spoken words, sessions, context, and the logical flow of stories.
 The system comprises several components:

-1. **Independent Microservices**: Five FastAPI applications, each handling specific aspects of screenplay management.
+1. **Independent Microservices**: Five FastAPI applications, each handling specific aspects of story management.
 2. **Kong API Gateway**: Routes requests to the appropriate microservices and manages API features like authentication and rate limiting.
 3. **Docker Compose**: Orchestrates the deployment of microservices and Kong.
 4. **Amazon Route 53**: Manages DNS records, mapping domain names to services.